zalenix/portaldocs/portal-sdk/generated/portalfx-extension-pricing-tier.md

 /**
 * The view model that drives the Virtual Machines specific spec picker blade.
 */
+@Di.Class("viewModel")
 export class RobotSpecPickerV3BladeViewModel extends MsPortalFx.ViewModels.Blade {
    /**
     * Creates the view model for the spec picker blade.
     *
     * @param container The view model for the blade container.
-    * @param initialState The initial state for the blade view model.
     * @param dataContext The data context for the Create area.
     */
-   constructor(container: MsPortalFx.ViewModels.ContainerContract, initialState: any, dataContext: HubsArea.DataContext) {
+   constructor(container: MsPortalFx.ViewModels.ContainerContract, dataContext: HubsArea.DataContext) {
        super();
        this.title(ClientResources.vmSpecPickerBladeTitle);
        this.subtitle(ClientResources.vmSpecPickerBladeSubtitle);